areynold/accessibility-for-project-managers/PITCHME.md

 ### Spend more time in the design phase

-* Play out use cases with user personas (and personas of users with disabilities)
+* Play out use cases with user personas
 * Identify project elements and associated requirements/challenges
-* Identify sweet spot to begin implementing UI, which is especially sensitive to accessibility issues
+* Identify sweet spot to begin implementing UI, which is especially sensitive to code stability

 ---